Newton, Massachusetts: Transportation

-Newton Centre, which is centered around the Newton Centre MBTA station, has been lauded as an example of transit-oriented development.
+Newton Centre, which is centered around the MBTA station of the same name, has been lauded as an example of transit-oriented development.

 The Massachusetts Turnpike (Interstate 90), which basically follows the old Boston and Albany Railroad main line right-of-way, runs east and west through Newton, while Route 128 (Interstate 95) slices through the extreme western part of the city in the Lower Falls area.
 Route 30 (Commonwealth Avenue), Route 16 (Watertown Street west to West Newton, where it follows Washington Street west) and route 9 (Worcester Turnpike or Boylston Street) also run east and west through the city.
 Another major Boston (and Brookline) street, Beacon Street, runs west from the Boston city line to Washington Street west of the hospital, where it terminates at Washington Street.

 There are no major north–south roads through Newton: every north–south street in Newton terminates within Newton at one end or the other.
 The only possible exception is Needham Street, which is north–south at the border between Newton and Needham, but it turns east and becomes Dedham Street, and when it reaches the Boston border, it goes south-east.

 There are some north–south streets that are important to intra-Newton traveling.
 Centre Street runs south from the Watertown town line to Newton Highlands, where it becomes Winchester Street and terminates at Nahanton Street.
 Walnut Street runs south from Newtonville, where it starts at Crafts Street, down to Newton Highlands, where it ends at Dedham Street.